-If the concern occurs during day hours, the Office of Student Life should be immediately notified.
+If the concern occurs during day hours, the Student Services, Engagement, and Leadership Office should be immediately notified.
 If the concern occurs during the evening or weekend, the Director of Residence Life, or designee, should be immediately notified.
 The Director of Residence Life will notify the Dean of Students.
 The Dean of Students, when and if applicable, will activate the Incident Command System.